mastrogiovanni/caritas-store/README.md

 Access the app at `http://localhost`

-The previous command will build application and provide a containerized stack with traefik as load balancer and the two microservices (frontend and backend) with proper routing.
+Database is accessible on your localhost (port 27017) with the following URI: `mongodb://admin:admin@localhost:27017/`

 # Run in Prod mode

-Once the code is tested in staging you can release it tagging the github repo:
+Once the code is tested in "Dev mode" and the code is pushed on github you can release it tagging the repo:

 ```
 git tag -a vX.Y.Z -m "Release X.Y.Z"